 Too bitter or don’t like the taste

 Most coffee lovers are not impressed by the coffee flavor.
 Coffee’s bitterness in this sense.
-When people are in coffeeshops, they usually enjoy hot chocolate or tea.
+When people are in coffee shops, they usually enjoy hot chocolate or tea.
 You can get rid of drinking coffee without liking the flavor, and you can overcome it.

 Change your preparations

-This bitter taste comes from acid extracted from coffee beans.
-These acids are the third main type of compound extracted, and the final ones are derived from this diagram below.
+This bitter taste comes from the acid extracted from coffee beans.
+These acids are the third main type of compound extracted, and the final ones are derived from the diagram below.
 You want to stop extracting coffee before you remove the acid from the beans so that the coffee can have a milder flavor.
 It is possible to grind coffee beans in many ways including using a grinder and a food processor.
-Butter coffee is also known as Bulletproof Coffee for its rich creamy butter and has high levels of fiber.
+Butter coffee is also known as Bulletproof Coffee for its rich creamy butter and high levels of fiber.

 Stick with a light or blonde roast

-The longer coffee beans are roasted, the smokeier and bitterer they become.
+The longer coffee beans are roasted, the smokier and bitterer they become.
 Keep roasting light and fluffy and you have an extra sweet and bright flavor.
 Lighter roasts are recommended as they are a great coffee in the African coffee region.
 Ethiopian coffee from Stone Street Coffee Company has a lovely and fresh flavor but has very little sweetness.

-Add milk, cream and/or sugar until you can tolerate the taste
+Add milk, cream, and/or sugar until you can tolerate the taste

 Salt can be considered an “anti-bitter” agent that affects how your teeth and brain see bitter substances.
 Try mixing a small amount of the dried coffee with water.